What is the Tower Hamlets Food Partnership?

 The Partnership is governed by a steering group and led by Wen.
 Sarah Williams, Programmes Director at Sustain, is our chair.
 Steering group members are:

-- Gregory Cohn, Seeds for Growth
+- Gregory Cohn, Director, Seeds of Growth

-- Elaine Swan, University of Sussex
+- Elaine Swan Senior, Researcher, University of Sussex

 Tower Hamlets Food Partnership is part of the Sustainable Food Places network, which encourages cities, towns, boroughs and counties in the UK to transform their local food system through cross-sector partnerships.

 What do we know about food in Tower Hamlets?

 Food is at the heart of some of the borough’s most pressing social, environmental and economic issues.
 It’s also central to some of its greatest strengths, which present opportunities for positive change.
 In 2019, we conducted extensive research of the borough’s food system.
 Here are some of the key strengths and challenges we identified: